-They don’t understand why we are not eating.
+The young missionaries didn’t understand why we were not eating.
 We explained that the apples and peanut butter were our dinner.
 They shook their heads.

 I could never do that.

 We could not resist the Buka juice though.
-It is delicious.
+It was delicious.

 One of the elders went back to his apartment and the other three stayed with us.
 Four elders from Lamac were staying at the apartment in Toledo, which made seven in the small apartment.